aouxwoux/karpathysbasement/README.md

 Karpathy: lol the annoying part is all three of you are touching the same thing: data, objective, eval.
 ```

-The fun is not that every answer is perfect.
-The fun is that the agents have different research tastes, interrupt each other, and keep the conversation moving.

 ## The Agents

 The current room uses educational simulations based on public research themes: